IABTechLab/uid2docs/api/v1/guides/advertiser-dataprovider-guide.md

 >IMPORTANT: Unless you are using a private operator, you must map email addresses or hashes consecutively, using a single HTTP connection, in batches of 5-10K emails at a time.
 In other words, do your mapping without creating multiple parallel connections.

+### How should I handle user optouts?
+When a user opts out of UID2-based targeted advertising through the [Transparency and Control Portal](https://www.transparentadvertising.org/), the optout signal is sent to DSPs and publishers, which handle optouts at bid time.
+As an advertiser or data provider, you do not need to check for UID2 optout in this scenario.

+If a user opts out through your website, you should follow your internal procedures for handling the optout, for example, you might choose not to generate a UID2 for that user.